Serhii Parkhomenko

-Serhii Ihorovych Parkhomenko (January 14, 1997, Kharkiv — May 14, 2022, Huliaipole, Zaporizhzhia Oblast) was a Ukrainian military serviceman, captain of the Armed Forces of Ukraine, participant in the Russian-Ukrainian war.
-In August 2022, he was posthumously awarded the title of "Hero of Ukraine".
+Serhii Ihorovych Parkhomenko (Ukrainian: Сергій Ігорович Пархоменко; January 14, 1997, Kharkiv – May 14, 2022, Huliaipole, Zaporizhzhia Oblast) was a military serviceman, captain of the Armed Forces of Ukraine, participant in the Russian-Ukrainian war.
+In August 2022, he was posthumously awarded the title of Hero of Ukraine.

 Biography

 He was born on January 14, 1997, in the city of Kharkiv, in a family of military aviators.
-Since childhood, he dreamed of the sky and wanted to connect his life with aviation.
 He graduated from the Ivan Bohun Kyiv Military Lyceum.

 At the time when his father Ihor Parkhomenko was performing combat missions in the air during the war in Donbas in 2014, Serhiy entered the flight faculty of the Ivan Kozhedub National Technical University, which he successfully graduated in 2019, having obtained the qualification of a 3rd class pilot.

-Following the example of his father and grandfather, Serhii expressed a desire to serve in the tactical aviation brigade named after Lieutenant General Vasyl Nikiforov and to fly Su-25 aircraft.
-Despite his young age, at the time of the Russian invasion of Ukraine, he already held the position of commander of the aviation unit.
-Since the first day of repelling the Russian invasion of Ukraine, he carried out 38 sorties in difficult conditions with enemy air defense and fighter aircraft, during which he destroyed more than 20 enemy tanks, more than 50 armored combat vehicles, 55 vehicles, 20 fuel tanks and several hundred Russian soldiers and officers.
+Following the example of his father and grandfather, Serhii expressed a desire to serve in the tactical aviation brigade named after Lieutenant General Vasyl Nikiforov and to fly Sukhoi Su-25 aircraft.
+Despite his young age, at the time of the 2022 Russian invasion of Ukraine, he already held the position of commander of the aviation unit.
+According to the Ukrainian Air Force, since the first day of repelling the Russian invasion, he carried out 38 combat sorties, during which he destroyed more than 20 enemy tanks, more than 50 armored combat vehicles, 55 vehicles, 20 fuel tanks and several hundred Russian soldiers and officers.

-On May 14, 2022, Captain Serhiy Parkhomenko died while performing a combat mission in the Zaporizhzhia region near the city of Huliaipole.
+On May 14, 2022, Captain Serhiy Parkhomenko died while performing a combat mission in Zaporizhzhia Oblast, near the city of Huliaipole.

 Since active hostilities were ongoing in the region where Parkhomenko came from, on May 18, 2022, he was buried in Vinnytsia.

 He was survived by his parents, wife and son, who was born in March 2022.